richardwolff/Facebook-link-extracter/README.md

+## Basic

 Facebook-link-extracter Version 1.0 1/10/2020

 This Python program extracts links from a Facebook chat and writes them to a Google sheet.

-rickywolff@gmail.com
+Contact: rickywolff@gmail.com

 ## Dependencies